-The Captive Insurance Team at Paul Frank + Collins provides captive insurance representation and tax advice to a diverse list of clients with captives in Vermont, New York, South Carolina, Arizona, and Missouri.
+The Captive Insurance Team at Paul Frank + Collins provides captive insurance representation and tax advice to a diverse list of clients with captives in Vermont, New York, South Carolina, Arizona, Texas and Missouri.
 Our clients include many of the largest Fortune 500 Companies to middle market companies.
 We are dedicated to supporting the sophisticated and diverse insurance programs that evolve with our clients’ needs, often decade after decade.

 As the premier on-shore captive domicile, Vermont is considered the “gold standard” of captive insurance regulation and we represent approximately one-third of active captives domiciled in Vermont.
 The captive insurance law team of PF+C has the depth and breadth of experience to successfully guide its clients through the entire spectrum of captive formation and maintenance including incorporated cell captives, group captives, and risk retention groups.